temporenc/temporenc/temporenc.rst

 * The total size of encoded values is very small.

-* Encoded values of the same *type* (and precision) can be sorted lexicographically.
+* Lexicographical sorting of encoded values of the same type (and precision) results in the same ordering as the natural text-based ordering.
+This means that mixing values with different UTC offsets will sort based on the literal date and time specified, not the equivalent instant in UTC.

 * A decoder needs only the first byte to determine the total size and layout of the complete value, which allows for decoding values from a stream without the